LiteFiLimited/LiteFi-Web-App/README.md

 * LiteFi brand colors maintained throughout
 * Consistent greyish background (#f8f8f8)
 * Separate containers for image and form on sign-up/login pages

+## Static Export Deployment

+This application is configured to be deployed as a static export.
+To build for static export:

+1. Ensure all API routes have `export const dynamic = 'force-static'` at the top of the file
+2. Run `npm run build` to generate the static files in the `out` directory
+3. Deploy the contents of the `out` directory to your hosting service

+For more details, see [Static Export Deployment Guide](docs/static-export-deployment.md)